Kawaguchi Asama Shrine with mt fuji in the back Japan-2

 Thanks for reading!

 I hope you’re set to soak in ALL the views of Mount Fuji!
 This is an iconic spot in Japan and definitely one that’s worth visiting while you’re here.
-My biggest tip would be to stay a few nights in this area or make sure you get a clear day if you’re making a day trip so you get the best views!
+My biggest tip would be to stay a few nights in this area or make sure you get a clear day if you’re making a day trip, so you get the best views!

 For more helpful tips and recommendations, browse through all our blogs about Japan.
 We share the best restaurants, tours, and tips we wish we knew before visiting this country.
 Here are a few popular ones below: